exokitxr/exokit-web/README.md

 ## How to use

-Import `ew.js` into your app anywhere.
+Import `ew.js` into your app.

 ```html
 <script type=module src="https://web.exokit.org/ew.js"></script>
 ```

+In the _top-level directory of your app_, add `sw.js` with these contents:

+```js
+importScripts('https://web.exokit.org/sw.js');
+```

 If your app is limited to your own site (same origin), you're done!
 Read the [API Documentation](https://docs.exokit.org/).

-If your app acceses other sites (i.e. [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)), you'll need to set up a service worker and an API key.
+If your app acceses other sites (i.e. [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)), the above will not work.

 ## Cross-origin setup

-Exokit Web suports accessing the full web with a Service Worker and proxy API, which requires a few more steps.
+To access web origins Exokit Web can use a proxy.
+This requires setting an API key.

 ### 1. Get an API key

-API keys are free.
+API keys are used to whitelist your domain on the proxy, and are free.
 Get one in our Discord.

-Note that API keys are tied to your origin.

-### 2. Add Service worker

-In the top-level directory of your app, serve a service worker file, `sw.js`:

-```js
-importScripts('https://web.exokit.org/sw.js');
-```

-### 3. Add API key
+### 2. Add API key

 Add your API key to your Exokit Web import: